Visiting the Library

 The staff will provide you with the materials ordered in the reading room and will gladly help you with any questions or concerns.

 Here you will receive all the materials you have ordered for borrowing.
-Circulation can issue library cards, assist you in your research, and advise you individually on any questions regarding the use of the library.
+The reference desk can issue library cards, assist you in your research, and advise you individually on any questions regarding the use of the library.

 In the Sternengewölbe and in the Scagliolasaal we regularly show exhibitions.
 The exhibition rooms are accessible.